 Hickling WI 70th Anniversary: planting of a new black poplar.

-In 2017 the WI received a certificate from the National Federation to mark 70 years of continuous membership (the group was reformed in 1947 after a break during WWII) and, to commemorate this occasion, decided to plant a black poplar sapling; the black poplar in the churchyard is now very old and will not last forever … It wasn’t easy to find the right location for the new black poplar but in early 2019 the sapling was planted in the cemetery on Clawson Lane in view of the churchyard and its black poplar elder.
+In 2017 the WI received a certificate from the National Federation to mark 70 years of continuous membership (the group was reformed in 1947 after a break during WWII) and, to commemorate this occasion, decided to plant a black poplar sapling – grown as part of a Suffolk Conservation project.
+A Black Poplar tree was chosen as WI members realised the rare 200yr+ tree in Hickling Churchyard is now very old and will not last forever … It wasn’t easy to find the right location for the new black poplar (it was decided that the churchyard was too congested) but in early 2019 the sapling was planted in the cemetery on Clawson Lane in view of the churchyard and its black poplar elder.

 Scrapbook of Hickling: The Institute was re-formed in 1947 after the war with Mrs Muriel Ashworth of the Manor House president.
 Mrs Windey was the first Hon.
 Secretary and Mrs Timms the first Hon.
 Treasurer.
 Presidents until the present time were as follows: Mrs Ashworth 1947-1952, Mrs Windey 1952-1955, Mrs VS Walker 1955-1958, Miss Mabel Salt 1958-1963, Mrs Windey 1962-1967, Mrs Morris 1967-1969, Mrs J Wadkin 1969-1973, Mrs Vear 1973-1976, Mrs Spackman 1976-1978, Mrs Johnson 1978-1980, Mrs Evans 1980.